doomvox/raku-study/notes/meeting_2022jun05.md

         1.  <https://github.com/doomvox/raku-study/tree/main/bin/2022may22>

-<a id="org3b80810"></a>
+<a id="org03905d8"></a>

 ### topics

 1.  perl 5.36 is out, showing some nice progress

+    1.  e.g. has basic sub sigs, no longer "experimental"

-    1.  the psc has clarified they're committed to backwards compatibility (within reason)
+    2.  the psc has clarified they're committed to backwards compatibility (within reason)

-    2.  no published criteria for when they'll declare "Perl 7"
+    3.  no published criteria for when they'll declare "Perl 7"

         1. I'm pretty sure it's waiting on Corina